 - What is the effectiveness of our marketing efforts?

-- What is the overall cost to acquire customers?
+- Do you know the overall cost to acquire customers?

 - How are we reaching out to and engaging customers now?